Emmanuel-Cor-Eus01/proyecto3/README.md

-# Boilerplate-pure-html-css-js
+# Proyecto3

-This repository contain a started project with HTML5, CSS & JS.
+This repository contains a project started with HTML5, CSS, JS and makes use of CHARTJS for content graphing, as well as connecting to the Pokeapi to obtain information on each pokemon.